nextdoc/ai-tools/README.md

 The biggest downside of working with this level of automation is that there is no human in the loop interruption unless Aider iterates until it makes the tests pass.
 You can inject yourself back into the loop by using CTRL-C at any time in the terminal.

+The upside is this is a very lean and focused automated loop which you can control with a great deal of precision.
+The speed of the test runner means that iteration is rapid.

 ## Alternatives